 Self-Supporting (Independent) Students:

-For Federal Financial Aid: Students who claim to be self-supporting at the time of their enrollment at Georgetown University must meet the federal definition of financial independence to qualify for federal aid as an independent applicant.
-For the 2016–2017 academic year, students who were born before January 1, 1993, or are veterans of the U.S. Armed Forces, or are wards of the court, or whose parents are deceased, or students who are legally married or separated, or have legal dependents other than a spouse, may qualify for federal financial aid as an independent applicant without providing parental information.
+For Federal Financial Aid: Students who claim to be self-supporting at the time of their enrollment at Georgetown University may meet the federal definition of financial independence to qualify for federal aid as an independent applicant.
+For the 2017–2018 academic year, students who were born before January 1, 1994, or are active duty or veterans of the U.S. Armed Forces, or are wards of the court, or have been in foster care since age 13, or whose parents are deceased, or are an emancipated minor, or are in legal guardianship, or are homeless, or students who are legally married or separated, or have legal dependents other than a spouse, may qualify for federal financial aid as an independent applicant without providing parental information.

 For Need-Based Institutional Georgetown Scholarship: To be considered for a Georgetown scholarship, all applicants are expected to provide parental income and asset information, regardless of their federal dependency status.

 Exceptions: In a very limited number of special cases, the requirement to provide parent information may be waived.
-Applicants for Georgetown scholarship aid who are wards of the court or whose parents are deceased are automatically accepted as “independent” and do not have to provide parent information.
+Applicants for Georgetown scholarship aid who are wards of the court, in foster care, are homeless, or whose parents are deceased are typically accepted as “independent” and do not have to provide parent information.
 Other exceptions to the general rule that applicants for Georgetown scholarship aid must provide parent information are made on a case-by-case basis.
 The criteria for exceptions (considered in combination) are:

 - Can the applicant document self-support for several years prior to entering college?
 Students must provide evidence that they were able to financially support themselves, e.g., tax returns showing a level of income that would support the student independent of outside resources;